Why Businesses Want to Launch a Shop Inside Chat

 How It Works in Botami: Simple and Fully Managed Setup

 With Botami, the process is fundamentally different from traditional development.
-Instead of building infrastructure from scratch, you create and manage your entire store inside a dedicated CMS designed specifically for in-chat commerce.
+Instead of building infrastructure from scratch, you create and manage your entire shop inside a dedicated CMS designed specifically for in-chat commerce.

 The platform handles product logic, checkout flows, automation, and customer experience natively, so you do not need coding skills, external hosting, or third-party builders.